| | | | | | | | | | |

 Description

-These gluten-free pumpkin muffins have a beautifully moist crumb, are super easy to make, and are perfect for the fall during pumpkin season!
-These muffins make for an easy on-the-go breakfast or an anytime snack.
-Dairy-free, egg-free, and vegan.
+These gluten-free dairy-free pumpkin muffins have a beautifully moist crumb, are super easy to make, and are perfect for the fall during pumpkin season!
+A batch comes together in just 45 minutes, and these muffins make for an easy on-the-go breakfast or an anytime snack.
+Egg-free, and vegan too, but no one would care!

 Ingredients